esl/MongooseIM/doc/operation-and-maintenance/Mongoose-metrics.md

 | totalSessionCount | function | total number of sessions in the cluster |
 | uniqueSessionCount | function | number of unique sessions in the cluster |

+### Definitions
+* **session** - it is user and resource,
+* **unique session** - only user, without resource.
+E.g if a user is connected to the server from 3 different resource it will be counted 3 times in the session counter but only once in the unique sessions counter.

 ## Backends metrics description

 Existence of this kind of metrics is driven by the status of corresponding module.